The Great War and Modern Memory (True Detective): 1980

-In the fictional city of West Finger, Arkansas, two kids named Will (Phoenix Elkin) and Julie Purcell (Lena McCarthy) ask their father, Tom (Scoot McNairy), to leave for a playground to meet with a friend, which he allows but tells them to return before the night.
+November 7, 1980.
+In the fictional Ozarks city of West Finger, Arkansas, two kids named Will (Phoenix Elkin) and Julie Purcell (Lena McCarthy) ask their father, Tom (Scoot McNairy), to leave for a playground to meet with a friend, which he allows but tells them to return before the night.
 As night falls, Will and Julie haven't returned and Tom discovers they never met with their friend, so he drives around town looking for them.
 With no success, he calls the police.

 Arkansas State Police Detectives Wayne Hays (Mahershala Ali) and Roland West (Stephen Dorff) are called to the case.
 They put out an all-points bulletin on the children and decide to check on the Purcell home.
 Evidence points that Tom and his wife Lucy (Mamie Gummer) are in a strained relationship and they wonder if she took the children.
 Their theory is debunked when Lucy arrives home and is angered at Tom for their disappearance.
 Hays discovers Playboy magazines beneath Will's mattress, which Tom never saw or bought.
 West also discovers that Will's closet had a hole, which connects to Julie's bedroom.
-As they round up a list of possible suspects, Hays and West are informed that Lucy's cousin, Dan O'Brien, was staying with the Purcells and slept at Will's bedroom while Will slept on the couch.
+As they round up a list of possible suspects, Hays and West are informed that Lucy's cousin, Dan O'Brien, was staying with the Purcells and slept in Will's bedroom while Will slept on the couch.

 Hays and West then question Amelia Reardon (Carmen Ejogo), Will's English schoolteacher.
 They also question some of the students, including Freddy Burns (Rhys Wakefield), who claims to have seen the kids shortly after they left their house.
 They then visit Brett Woodard (Michael Greyeyes), a Native American trash collector.
 While Woodard isn't home, they enter his house and find out that he is a Vietnam War veteran, just like Hays and West and they issue an all-points bulletin on him.

 As the search continues through town, Hays uses his Vietnam's tracking skills to find a ranger's town in the woods.
-Nearby, he discovers one of the bikes and some man-made white dolls around the trees.
+Nearby, he discovers one of the bikes and some man-made cornhusk dolls around the trees.
 He discovers a cave, and inside, is horrified to find Will's corpse, with his fingers interlinked as if in prayer.
 Later, as authorities inspect the area, Hays leaves to find Julie.